top of page

 Taxi

 Be aware of who you ride with.
-Make sure there is a legit taxi sign on the top of the car.
-Also, see if it is installed a taxi-meter in the taxi (look for a vertical rectangle device).
+Keep in mind that licensed vehicles have yellow license plates and a permit displayed on the windshield.
+Additionally, check to see if a taximeter is installed in the vehicle (look for a vertical rectangular device).
 Ask the average price for the destination.

 If you can't find a taxi on the spot, use a service like Yellow Pages or you could install the application "Call Taxi" (Vikni Taksi) where you have listed numerous taxi companies.
 (Play Store/App Store).